 In 1991, the collapse of the Republic of Yugoslavia is followed by the outbreak of civil war between several federal states.
 In some states, independence is pursued with great force.
 In one such state, Bosnia- Herzegovina, the battle between the different groups of the population is particularly fierce.
 In 1993, the UN Security Council, in its Resolution 819, designates the town of Srebrenica as a “safe area”, a so-called enclave.
-The town is under UN protection, and can no longer be fired on or besieged by Serbian Bosnians.
+The town is under UN protection, and may no longer be fired upon or besieged by Bosnian Serbs.
 This enclave harbours a large number of Bosniaks (Bosnian Muslims).
 The UN sets up a peace force to enforce Resolution 819 in Srebrenica.
 In 1994, a battalion of Dutch troops, Dutchbat III, is sent to Srebrenica to undertake this task.

 Dutchbat is but lightly armed and has few means to keep the peace around Srebrenica.
-In the spring of 1995, Serbian Bosnians start blockading the supply convoys provisioning Dutchbat, which weakens their position even further.
+In the spring of 1995, Bosnian Serbs start blockading the supply convoys provisioning Dutchbat, which weakens their position even further.
+In addition, the Serbs attempt to intimidate Dutchbat in all sorts of ways.
 On 6 July 1995, the Bosnian-Serbian general Ratko Mladić sends his troops towards Srebrenica.
 Without much resistance, the assailants invade the Bosniak safe haven six days later.
 Many Bosniak men and boys make a fruitless attempt at escaping.

-Once news of the disaster reaches the Netherlands, the question arises as to whether the Dutch soldiers could have done more to protect the enclave from the Serbs.
+Once news of the disaster reaches the Netherlands, the question arises as to whether the Dutch soldiers could have done more to protect the enclave from the Bosnian Serbs.
 Many Dutch people wonder whether their country has failed on a moral level.
 The Dutch Institute for War, Holocaust, and Genocide Studies (NIOD) launches a thorough investigation, which goes on for six years.
 Among other things, the investigation points out the vagueness and the infeasibility of the UN assignment.
+In fact, the Dutchbat assignment was a mission impossible.
 When the NIOD report is published in 2002, Prime Minister Wim Kok assumes political responsibility for the disaster in Srebrenica and resigns.
 Among the Dutch government, the event raises awareness of the complexity of peace missions.
 From that day on, it ensures that soldiers are sufficiently well armed when being sent on such missions; cases in point are the Dutch missions to Iraq and Afghanistan.

 In 2017 and 2019, respectively, the International Criminal Tribunal for the former Yugoslavia convicts the leaders of the Bosnian Serbs, Radovan Karadzić and Ratko Mladić, for their part in the murders.
 Surviving relatives continue to institute legal proceedings, in the pursuit of answers to questions regarding responsibility and culpability.
 Srebrenica remains an open wound.